myDiamondsDancing/netcomm/The_way_of_thinking.md

         lock.release()
 ```

 How you can see, I used `mp.Lock` as argument of each function.
 I did this, because threads can conflict with each other, and the best way to fix it is to use `mp.Lock` and `Process.join()`.
-You'll see it below, when I'll show calls of functions with `Process()`.
+You can see it below, when I show calls of functions with `Process()`.

 Then I defined function for simulating dialog between two actors:
 ```python